praw-dev/prawtools/README.md

 verbose output.
 Post results to subreddit __bar__ as user __user__.

         subreddit_stats -d30 -vv -R bar -u user foo

+ The -d30 flag will get all submissions from the last 30 days, but will ignore the last three days.
+As a result, you may experience messages like "No submissions found".
+To analyze one month, try:

+        subreddit_stats -tmonth -vv -R bar -u user foo

+ Similarly, to analyze one year:

+        subreddit_stats -tyear -vv -R bar -u user foo

 0. Generate stats for subreddit __blah__ for the top posts of the year.
 Post the results to the same subreddit as user __resu__.